mahmoud-eltahawy/Iquity/README.md

   cargo install tauri-cli --version "^2.0.0-beta" cargo tauri build
 ```
-- the builded program is called iquity located at ./target/release/iquity
+1. the builded program is called iquity located at ./target/release/iquity
-- it is single executable so you just move it to a directory that is in your path
+1. you just move it to a directory that is in your path

+---

 ## how to use it
 ```bash